 The Right to Say No: Frain v.
 Baron (Board of Education) and the Pledge of Allegiance

-Football player Colin Kaepernick has caused a national stir by exercising his First Amendment rights and refusing to stand during the national anthem before games.
+Football player Colin Kaepernick caused a national stir by exercising his First Amendment rights and refusing to stand during the national anthem before games.
 In 1969, when Charlie was in middle school, he participated in a similar high-profile protest.
-This essay, composed in 1987, will appear in his forthcoming book, The Enthusiasms of Charles Harrington Elster.
+This essay, originally composed in 1987, will appear in his forthcoming book, The Enthusiasms of Charles Harrington Elster.

 The Monday after Independence Day, the “Students’ Express” page of the San Diego Tribune ran a column called “Wisdom from the Young.”
 A class of third-graders at Central School in National City had been asked why they recite the Pledge of Allegiance every day in school.
 Most of the answers contained the word freedom.

 “It means we are saluting our country every day for our freedom,” said Carl Pepito.
 “It means freedom and peace,” said Anona Malijan.
 “It means that we are going to be good Americans,” said Gretchen Miran.

 What does it mean to be a good American?
 The breathless patriotism of these young people brought back a strong memory of a time when I was forming my own political consciousness.

 In 1969, I was a seventh-grader in a public school in New York City.
 Great, disturbing things were happening then in the world, and American society seemed to be cracking at the seams, ready to collapse or change, we weren’t sure which.